ismb/jemma/supportedhw.md

 - <img src="http://ismb.github.io/jemma/images/shouldwork.png" alt="should work"> = Should work (= compliant with supported ZigBee standard or already tested with some partial component of JEMMA, but not tested with the full solution)
 - <img src="http://ismb.github.io/jemma/images/incompatible.png" alt="incompatible"> = Incompatible (proven not to work - with link to the related issue on the [JEMMA Tracker](https://github.com/ismb/jemma/issues))

+*Note: text in the tables of this page has been provided either by vendors or by contributors which have integrated/tested HW with JEMMA*.

 </div>